MicrosoftEdge/MSEdgeExplainers/webdriver.md

 [JSON-RPC 2.0](https://www.jsonrpc.org/specification) is recommended as the message protocol.
 JSON-RPC is an open specification which supports the command/response pattern as well as async notifications.
 The message packets are JSON, so existing WebDriver clients should have no trouble encoding and parsing them.
 It should also be straightforward for users to share JSON data between the new bidirectional WebDriver API and the existing REST-style API if needed.
 Off-the-shelf JSON-RPC libraries are available for multiple languages.

-The spec covers both "Request" messages, which are RPC calls for which the Client expects a response; and "Notification" messages, which are fire-and-forget messages that the Server does not need to reply to.
-The spec itself doesn't have any actual provisions for server-to-client messaging.
-In fact, it explicitly defines the Server as the origin of Response objects and the handler of Request objects.
-However, an implementation can easily add bidirectional support by letting the Server act as a Client as well.
+The spec describes communication between a JSON-RPC Client and a JSON-RPC Server.
+In WebDriver's case, the Server would be the WebDriver implementation, and the Client would be some test/automation code.
+The Client may send either "Request" messages, which are RPC calls for which the Client expects a response; or "Notification" messages, which are fire-and-forget messages that the Server does not need to reply to.
+For full details, see the spec.

+The spec itself doesn't have any actual provisions for Server-to-Client messaging.
+However, an implementation can easily add bidirectional support by treating the Server as a Client and vice-versa so that messages may be sent in the opposite direction.

 >[RESOLUTION](https://www.w3.org/2019/09/20-webdriver-minutes.html#resolution04): research having a more formalized schema for defining the transport layer